Kenmore Air, Puyallup Tribe partner to fly seaplanes out of South Puget Sound

 A waterfront restaurant called The Ram, which was operating on that land before the purchase and has been since, will continue to do business there, the tribe said.

 A new building will be constructed to house an additional restaurant which Chef Roy Yamaguchi will helm, the tribe announced earlier this month.
-Hamaguchi, who is known by many as the creator of Hawaiian fusion food, will incorporate tribal seafood, locally sourced ingredients and other aspects of Indigenous cuisine.
+Yamaguchi, who is known by many as the creator of Hawaiian fusion food, will incorporate tribal seafood, locally sourced ingredients and other aspects of Indigenous cuisine.

 “The cross-marketing with our casino, the jobs, the fact that no other tribe has an operation like this, and essentially there’s no competition in the South Sound, which is a huge population that we can tap into,” Wadhwani said.
 “We at the tribe are just incredibly excited about this opportunity.”

-Note: Correction: An earlier version of this story misspelled a second reference to Chef Roy Yamaguchi.